-No proposals for enabling development have been identified (NPPF para 202).
+No specific proposals for enabling development have been identified (NPPF para 202) although policy WG11 does contain provisions that might provide for enabling development in combination with employment generating proposals.

-Neither Policies WEO7 and WEO8 nor other policies elsewhere in this NDP are considered inconsistent with Government or HCS provisions relating to protecting and enhancing the historic environment.
+Policy WG16 nor other policies elsewhere in this NDP are considered inconsistent with Government or HCS provisions relating to protecting and enhancing the historic environment.